 Summary of Main Points

-- Selection Criteria: If the line is cyclic, hazardous, or must be inspectable, weld neck is the default engineering answer.
-Slip-on is an economical choice for stable utilities when the consequence of leak is low and the spec allows fillet weld construction.
+Practical conclusion: if the line is cyclic, hazardous, hard to access, or near rotating equipment, weld neck is usually the default engineering answer.
+Slip-on is a rational choice when the system is stable, low-consequence, and the piping class explicitly allows fillet-weld construction.

 Slip-On Flanges Overview